 - We use maple syrup to keep this recipe lower glycemic index, which can also be a more mineral dense sweetener option.

 - There is plenty of cinnamon in these cookies which is great for blood sugar balance.
-Between the maple syrup and cinnamon, you can enjoy a sweet treat without the sugar crash 😉
+Between the maple syrup and cinnamon, you can enjoy a sweet treat without the sugar crash!

 - MCT filled coconut oil is the fat in this cookie recipe.
 MCT's are known for supporting digestive health, metabolism, and cholesterol.

-Gluten Free Coffee Cake Cookie Ingredients
+Gluten Free Coffee Cake Cookie Ingredients and Substitutions

 - Tigernut flour: my favorite nut free flour alternative.
 Tigernuts are actually a tuber so if you have a nut allergy, you can eat them!
 I love using tigernut flour because it adds a natural sweetness to help us reduce the amount of added sugar needed.
+You can use almond flour instead, if tolerated.

 - Gluten free flour: be sure to use a 1:1 gluten free all purpose flour blend for best results.

 - Tapioca starch: adding a little bit of starch to gluten free cookies helps with the texture.
+Arrowroot starch should also work.

 - Coconut oil: our healthy fat for this cookie recipe!
+I have not tested these with butter or dairy free butter, but either should work.

 - Eggs: you'll need 1 large egg and 1 egg yolk at room temperature.